Academy (English school): The converting procedure (2018)

 The governors of a school are persuaded to consider academy status, perhaps in response to an approach by a multi-academy trust (MAT).
 They have two choices: remain with their current local authority, or join a multi-academy trust; converting to be a stand-alone trust ceased to be an option prior to 2018.
-If they were only given a 'satisfactory' (now referred to as 'requir[ing] improvement') Ofsted rating, they don't have the power to make the decision.
+If they were only given a 'satisfactory' (now referred to as 'require[ing] improvement') Ofsted rating, they don't have the power to make the decision.
 The governors assess the MATs available and willing to take them on.
 Ethos and values, geographical mix of schools and practicality, how individual schools have succeeded in retaining their identity, value for money, and the trust's capacity to support the development of schools and staff are all factors that are compared.
 The governors then select a partner trust.

 They then register interest with the DfE and inform the Regional Schools Commission.
 Governors open consultation with parents and staff, and with this information make a decision as to whether to proceed.
 Assuming they do, the Regional Schools Commissioner approves the decision to join the selected trust and the Secretary of State issues an academy order.
 The school staff to are transferred to the MAT in accordance with TUPE regulations, and land and commercial assets are transferred from the local authority.
 The school can change its mind until documents are sent to the Secretary of State in order to be signed; this is usually around three weeks before the agreed conversion date.

 There are legal costs involved, and £25,000 is given to a converting academy to cover these costs.
 The local authority must grant a 125-year lease to the academy trust for the land.
 School land and playing fields are protected under Section 77 of the School Standards and Framework Act 1998.
 The school pays a proportion of its central funding to the MAT for shared services but can in theory take better measures to ensure best value.